riplin/has/README.md

 # has
-Hardware Accelerated Sound - for DOS
+System library for hag and ham.